 Through tools such as the 1906 Antiquities Act, the government can act to protect and enhance the American public land system.
 President Trump's executive order requiring Secretary Zinke to review and evaluate National Monument boundaries of more than 100,000 acres designated since 1996 has the potential to undermine this important conservation tool.
-This review puts over fifty National Monuments across the country at risk of having protections eliminated.
 An attack on the Antiquities Act is an attack on all American public lands and the communities and economies that rely on them.

 MOUNTAIN PACT ACTION